stephenrong/PIBv1_MPRA_analyses/README.md

 ## Repository contents

 ### PIBv1_MPRA_mpra
 MRPA sequencing analysis pipeline.
 Cd into PIBv1_MPRA_mpra and git clone https://github.com/tewhey-lab/MPRAmodel and https://github.com/tewhey-lab/MPRA_oligo_barcode_pipeline repositories and follow install dependencies instructions therein.
-Protected accession and count table files can be downloaded from dbGAP (XXX) and merged with this folder.
+Raw FASTQ files can be downloaded from dbGAP (XXX) and placed into the fastq_count and fastq_match folders.
+Final protected accession and count table files can be downloaded from dbGAP (XXX) and merged with this folder.

 ### PIBv1_MPRA_pilot
 Analyses based on the pilot archaic introgression dataset used to create the MPRA.
 Run PIBv1_MPRA_pilot/scripts/main_runall.sh in order.
 Additional protected data files can be downloaded from dbGAP (XXX) and merged with this folder.